Ahead of Time Mutation Based Fault Localisation using Statistical Inference: Results

 \subsection{Model Viability (RQ2)}

 Following the TEE scenario described in Section~\ref{sec:realworld_scenario}, we seek reference versions preceding the faulty version, i.e., the versions before the faulty version that pass all test cases of the fixed program, including the fault revealing test cases.
 Assuming that more recent versions are more likely to serve as references, given a faulty version $n$, we check $n-1$, \dots, $n-10$, $n-20$, and $n-30$ previous program versions, as it is impractical to inspect all of them.
 Starting from 357 faulty versions of subject programs, we found 28 preceding reference versions that correspond to seven different faulty versions.
-We have built PM$^+$(F) models on these 28 reference versions to localise the fault in the faulty version.
+We have trained five F models on each of the 28 reference versions to localise the fault in the faulty version, resulting in 140 rankings based on TEE scenario.
+Note that we did not consider F+P models on these reference versions because they require more than 24 hours for mutation analysis, as described in Section~\ref{sec:subject}.

-Table~\ref{tab:RQ2} shows the rank of the faulty method based on PM$^+$(F) models built on each preceding reference versions.
-For 23 out of 28 preceding references, PM$^+$(F) produced the same rank as the FCE result, regardless of whether the reference result was good or bad.
-One notable exception is Math 46 (f0b12de) that places the fault in the second place, which is a significant improvement over the FCE scenario rank, 2,958.
-We examined the kill matrix of this reference version, and found that some mutants in the future faulty method have been additionally killed due to timeout (enforced by Major itself), contributing to the high rank (these mutants were not killed in other preceding reference versions of Math 46).
-We suspect that this is due to the non-determinism in the process of building the kill matrix: the mutation may have brought in flakiness that have been removed for the original program.
-We consider this as one of the threats to internal validity.
+Table~\ref{tab:RQ2} shows the rank of the faulty method for each F model built on each preceding reference version.
+Out of 140 TEE based rankings produced by F models, 103 are identical to the corresponding FCE ranking.
+One notable exception is Math 46 (f0b12de) that shows a significant improvement over the FCE scenario rank.
+We have manually examined the kill matrix of this reference version, and found that some mutants in the future faulty method have been additionally killed due to timeout (enforced by Major itself), contributing to the high rank (these mutants were not killed in other preceding reference versions of Math 46).
+We suspect that this is due to the non-determinism in the process of building the kill matrix: the mutation may have brought in flakiness that has been removed for the original program.
+We study the impact of different kill reasons in Section~\ref{sec:kill_reason_filtering}, and furthermore discuss this as one of the threats to internal validity in \cref{sec:threats}.

-We answer RQ2 that performance of \name using models built with preceding reference versions tends to be stable when compared to the FCE results: only 4 out of 28 preceding reference versions show degraded performance because we use less recent mutation analysis results.
+We answer RQ2 that performances of \name using models built with preceding reference versions tend to be stable when compared to the FCE results: only 19 out of 140 cases show degraded performance since we used less recent mutation analysis results.